Meet Lisa Rothwell

 Adams County Isn’t Just Where I Practice.
 It’s My Home.

-But when I graduated, I changed my mind.
-I didn’t want to go straight to law school.
+I was born and raised in Adams County, spending my first eighteen years in Tranquility, Ohio.
+After graduating from North Adams High School in 1986, I left for college at the University of the Cumberlands in Williamsburg, Kentucky, where I went pre-law and earned a bachelor’s degree in history and political science.
+At the time, it was just called Cumberland College, but when I graduated, I changed my mind.
+I didn’t want to go to law school.
 I wanted to work with children.
 So I pursued my teaching certification and a master’s degree in education with an emphasis in educational psychology at Union College in Barbourville, Kentucky.
-Then I came home.
+Then I came home and began substitute teaching for Ohio Valley School Local Schools.

 Those years taught me something that no law school could: children need adults who show up, listen, and fight for them.

 Eventually, I saw that the kids who needed the most help were ending up in court without a strong voice.
-That prompted me to go to law school at Regent University in Virginia Beach, Virginia, where I graduated with my Juris Doctor in 2005, and passed the Ohio Bar in May 2008.
+That prompted me to go to law school at Regent University in Virginia Beach, Virginia, where I graduated with my Juris Doctor and passed the Ohio Bar in May 2008.

 Since then, I’ve: